 The work of The Opportunity Institute cuts across issue silos to address the complex barriers to social mobility at critical junctures in people’s lives.
 We focus broadly on educational opportunities, beginning with infant and toddler development and continuing to PreK through grade 12 schooling, higher education completion, pathways out of incarceration, and into early career and family support.
-Our signature projects include Too Small to Fail, Partners for Each and Every Child, Renewing Communities, and California Competes.
+Our signature projects include Too Small to Fail, Partners for Each and Every Child, and Renewing Communities.

 The earliest years of life are critical to long-term success.
 The work of this program area is focused on early childhood development, providing parents and communities tools to foster early brain and language development, and advancing policies to support early learning, child care, and working families.